 Basic needs come first and without access to clean water and sanitation, women will not be able to fulfil their potential.
 To support the work in improving access to clean water and sanitation all over the world, we collaborate with WaterAid.

 Did you know that diseases caused by dirty water kills more people each year than all forms of violence, including war?
-Over 840 million people lack access to clean water and almost 2.3 billion people lack access to decent toilets.
-It is a silent disaster and it affects women and girls the most by limiting their opportunities to get an education and their ability to fulfil their potential.
-In many communities, women and girls are the ones who are responsible for finding and getting water.
+Over 771 million people lack access to clean water and almost 2 billion people lack access to decent toilets.
+It is a silent disaster and it affects women and girls the most by limiting their opportunities and ability to fulfil their potential.
+In many communities, something as natural as menstruation becomes a limit for women’s opportunities to get an education.
+And when lacking access to clean water in their neighbourhoods, women and girls are often the ones who are responsible for finding and getting water.
 Every day, millions of women walk for hours to get water, which means they have no time left to go to work, go to school or engage in their community.

 Want to know more about our projects with WaterAid?
 We share the progress and more details annually in our sustainability report.